-If input is followed by an @ and a file name (which must not contain any whitespace) instead of curly braces, values will be read from the indicated file.
+If input is followed by an @ and a file name (which must not contain any whitespace) instead of curly braces, values or FutharkScript expression will be read from the indicated file.
 This is recommended for large data sets.
 This notation cannot be used with random input.

 After the input block, the expected result of the test case is written as either output followed by another block of values, or an expected run-time error, in which a regular expression can be used to specify the exact error message expected.
 If no regular expression is given, any error message is accepted.
-If neither output nor error is given, the program will be expected to execute succesfully, but its output will not be validated.
+If neither output nor error is given, the program will be expected to execute successfully, but its output will not be validated.

 If output is preceded by auto (as in auto output), the expected values are automatically generated by compiling the program with futhark-c and recording its result for the given input (which must not fail).
 This is usually only useful for testing or benchmarking alternative compilers, and not for testing the correctness of Futhark programs.
+This currently does not work for script inputs.